Sneha-Kaurav/GenAI-YoutubeTextSummarizer/README.md

-# 🎥 YouTube Video Summarizer with T5
+# 🎥 YouTube Video Summarizer with T5 Transformer

 This is a simple and powerful web app that summarizes the **transcript of any YouTube video** using a fine-tuned T5 transformer model.
 Built with Python, Hugging Face Transformers, and Gradio.